The trails

 The marathon - 42.2 KM

-Start and finish in the city centre
+Start and finish in the city center

 We offer pacemakers at the following times: